aarondwi/aarondwi.github.io/CCLandscape.md

 13. [Cicada](https://hyeontaek.com/papers/cicada-sigmod2017.pdf) is like combination of tictoc/silo/foedus/mocc/ermia/hekaton, so inherits most of its benefits or uselessness.
 It becomes good cause really often garbage collection, cant support long running read only tx.
 Memory only, not including disk and replication.
 14. [PSAC](https://arxiv.org/abs/1908.05940) is very wasteful on abort
 15. [Early Lock Release](https://infoscience.epfl.ch/record/152158) will complicate read semantic, will need also to go thru the log.
 Also cause possibility of holes in the log, as later transaction persists before older ones.
+16. [Phaser/Doppel](http://pdos.csail.mit.edu/~neha/phaser.pdf) can achieve high throughput under contention, but should only be CRDT-safe, unnecessarily block reads, and operations can't return data.